ArthurDanjou/artsite/content/projects/glm-financial-assets.md

 This project targets high-precision calibration of the **Implied Volatility Surface** using a large-scale dataset of S&P 500 (SPX) European options.

-The core objective is to stress-test classic statistical models against modern predictive algorithms. **Generalized Linear Models (GLMs)** provide a transparent baseline, while more complex "black-box" architectures are evaluated on whether their accuracy gains justify the loss of interpretability in a risk management setting.
+The core objective is to stress-test classic statistical models against modern predictive algorithms. **Generalized Linear Models (GLMs)** provide a transparent baseline, while more complex "black-box" architectures are evaluated on whether their accuracy gains justify reduced interpretability in a risk management context.

 ## 📊 Dataset & Scale